- Electric Blanket & Heating Blanket for more comfort in the cold season

 A thermal blanket is an extremely versatile product: you can use it in bed instead of the standard throw or duvet, or while lying on the sofa, even while travelling.
 There are, in fact, battery-powered models which operate at 12 volts and can also be powered by the car's cigarette lighter socket.

-The features that most affect the price of electric blankets and throws are materials and models.
+The features that most affect the price of an electric blanket and electric throws are materials and models.
 The range is extensive, from polyester to cotton, from wool up to mixed fabrics.
 Wool products are the most expensive and in general, we advise to choose heating blankets made with natural materials because they guarantee substantially better breathability.
 However, most of the thermal blankets are made of synthetic fabrics, in which case it’s better to go for the softest possible material to make the most of your purchase.
 If you suffer from an allergy, it is preferable to choose a product made of hypoallergenic or antibacterial fabrics.
 The latter, if certified by the Oeko-Tex® Standard 100 guarantee seal, prevent the deposit of mites and dust generated by electromagnetic fields.

 The operating principle of an electric blanket is similar to that of all appliances that somehow heat up, from toasters to electric ovens: the resistance contained inside heats up as the electric current flows through it, and the heat is transmitted to the different layers that make up the thermal blanket.
 The process takes place in a controlled manner, and latest generation devices are equipped with protection systems that prevent the blanket from reaching excessively high temperatures, eliminating the risk of electrical discharges, fires or other accidents.